See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Evaluation

-We compare GraphVista with representative state-of-the-art baselines across three categories: \textbf{(a) Text-based methods}, which reason solely over textual graph descriptions, including the standard Text-only approach, GraphPRM~\cite{peng2025rewarding} trained via DPO, and GraphInsight~\cite{cao-etal-2025-graphinsight}. \textbf{(b) GNN-based methods}, which encode structural information into latent representations using graph neural networks.
-A representative example is GraphToken\footnote{These methods are orthogonal to GraphVista, focusing on graph encoding rather than improving the intrinsic graph understanding of VLMs.
-We include them for completeness.}~\cite{perozzi2024let}. \textbf{(c) Hybrid methods}, exemplified by GITA~\cite{wei2024gita}, which integrate both visual and textual graph modalities into VLMs.
+\paragraph{Baselines.} We compare GraphVista with state-of-the-art baselines across three categories: \textbf{(a) Text-based methods}, which reason exclusively over textual descriptions, including the standard Text-only baseline, GraphPRM~\cite{peng2025rewarding} (trained via DPO), and GraphInsight~\cite{cao-etal-2025-graphinsight}. \textbf{(b) GNN-based methods}, such as GraphToken~\cite{perozzi2024let}, which encode structural information into latent representations\footnote{These methods focus on graph encoding rather than VLM intrinsic understanding.
+We include them for completeness.}. \textbf{(c) Hybrid methods}, represented by GITA~\cite{wei2024gita}, which integrate both visual and textual modalities.